 Carl Randolph (He/Him) is the Founding Producing Artistic Director of Transformation Theatre.
 He is also a Director and an Actor.
 Carl has worked in many aspects of theatre and film including producing, directing, choreographing, acting, and FX Make-Up for over 35 years.
 Theatre performances include roles at the Kennedy Center (Shear Madness), Bobby in the 2nd National Tour of A Chorus Line, the Fulton Opera House, Fort Salem, Signature, MetroStage, Henlopen Theatre Project, Wayside, Round House (Helen Hayes Award, A Prayer for Owen Meany), Ford's, Washington Stage Guild, Imagination Stage and Olney Theatre (Helen Hayes Award, A Chorus Line).
 As a director/choreographer, his credits include the world premiere of Greg Jones Ellis' All Save One at the Washington Stage Guild and Audrey Cefaly's Consider the Ficus for the DC Queer theatre Festival, the US premiere of Futureproof by Irish playwright Lynda Radley, A Chorus Line, My Fair Lady, Guys and Dolls and Terra Nova (winner best director, Burlington Footlighter’s in NJ).
 Carl was choreographer and lead dancer with Illusionist John Bundy and Morgan in their Halloween special Spooktacular on Tour for over 6 years.
 Film credits include leading roles such as Gabriel Utterson in Dr. Jekyll and Mr. Hyde, Satan in Fall of the Morningstar, Devlin the Destroyer in Sorcerers of Stonehenge School, and Gordon in Nocturne.
 TV credits include lead roles in episodes of The Prosecutors on the Discovery Channel, Civil War Combat on the History Channel and Special Forces; GSG-9 on the Learning Channel.
 As owner of Dragon Fire FX (formerly Morphiage), he is an award winning make-up and effects artist.
 His make-up designs have been seen in productions of The Jungle Book (winner best make-up in NJ), The Wizard of Oz, Into The Woods, Spooktacular, national commercials including Chevy Trucks with Cal Ripkin, Jr. and numerous independent feature films , such as Never Dream the Beginning, Nocturne, The Suffering and Dark Therapy as well as the first season of AMC's The Walking Dead.
 He has served as the Producing Artistic Director for Footlighter’s Theatre in NJ (1997-99) and as Assistant Artistic Director for the Washington Stage Guild (2018) where he is now an artistic associate.
 Carl earned his MFA in Directing at Catholic University of America and his MA in Producing Film at American University.
 He is a proud member of SDC, AEA and SAG-AFTRA and served as the Balto/Washington AEA Liaison for six years.

 Heidi Castle-Smith (She/Her) is a Founding Member and Associate Artistic Director with Transformation Theatre.
 She holds a Ph.D. in Theatre History and Criticism from University of Maryland, College Park and an MFA in Set Design and Scenic Art from Mason Gross School of the Arts at Rutgers University.
-Heidi is currently an Adjunct Professor at Howard Community College in the Theatre department teaching both history and Intro to Design.
+Heidi is currently a Visiting Assistant professor at st. Mary's College of Md. and a master Adjunct Professor at Howard Community College in the Theatre department.
 She has presented papers on the construction of actresses identity through the use of portraiture in the Restoration period.
 Heidi has worked as both a set designer and scenic artist in and around the Washington DC area.
 Design credits include These Shining Lives for The Arts Collective @ HCC (made the "Best Of" list for DC Metro Theatre Arts in the category of Set Designer), Spring Awakening, A year with Frog and Toad, Peter Pan, and Dogfight (Red Branch Theatre Company), Assassins, Mother Courage and Lear’s daughters (Black Box Student theatre at University of MD), and multiple summer seasons for the Chesapeake Shakespeare Company.

 Joe Grimshaw is a graphic designer, illustrator and cartoonist with over 25 years of experience in both print and virtual media.
 As a designer, he has worked with gifted musicians such as Tiffany, Expose, Stacey Q and Drake Jensen, to name a few, designing everything from posters to CD packaging to social media banners and more.
 His work with Tiffany resulted in the design of six CD singles and two full-length releases, "Rose Tattoo" in 2011 and "A Million Miles" in 2016.
 His work with Drake Jensen dates back to 2016, and includes the design of full-length releases such as "Retro" from 2016 and "Sideshow" in 2018, as well as the design of many posters and banners for his social media.
 His work in branding is extensive, and includes logos for companies such as Dermatology of Philadelphia, Content Launch, SubOut Bar & Grill, and WTSB 105.5 FM, among many others.
 As an illustrator and cartoonist, his work has included caricatures for a number of people from all walks of life.
 He also created a panel cartoon, "Satellite Snickers", which was seen monthly in the trade publication "Satellite Retailer".
 His creations have been used by organizations such as Wise Monkeys Abroad, Rainbow Banquet Hall and Jenergy.
 He currently resides and works in upstate New York.